OSDeploy/GitBook/osmedia/knowledge/servicing-stacks.md

 # Servicing Stacks

-Before you jump in and start updating your Operating Systems, a deep dive into Servicing Stacks is important.
+Before you jump in and start updating your Operating Systems offline, a quick dive into Servicing Stacks is important.

 ---